varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-examples.rst

 ------------

-These are a short collection of examples that showcase some of the capabilites of the VCL language.
+These are a short collection of examples that showcase some of the capabilities of the VCL language.

 .. toctree::